SAP-docs/preview.developer.concur.com/src/api-guides/profile/identity-search.md

 ---
-title: Identity .search Implementation Guide
+title: Identity v4.1 Search Guide
 layout: reference
 ---

-# Identity .search Implementation Guide
+# Identity v4.1 Search Guide

-The Identity .search API is built to enable clients to filter based on User Identity attributes.
-Filters allow logical and grouping operators to refine search results.
+The Identity v4.1 Search API is built to enable clients to filter based on User Identity attributes.
+This guide presents a set of detailed examples, advanced functionalities, and limitations of v4.1 Search.
+Search is an endpoint that enables callers to retrieve a subset of users matching conditions as [parameters](#schema-search-parameters).

-## Popular Use Cases
+## Popular Searches

 This section outlines popular use cases and assumes the caller has been authenticated within a company resource via Company JWT.
+The following examples use all available parameters to demonstrate the functionality of this API.

 ### Authentication (Required)

 To use Identity v4.1 APIs, the appropriate [scopes](https://developer.concur.com/api-reference/profile/v4.1.identity.html#filter-for-users-) must be assigned to the requesting authentication application.
 Contact your SAP Concur account representative to update your Company JWT scopes to access the identity endpoints.
 After scopes have been granted to your authentication application, please verify the scopes.
 If you have questions regarding granting scopes, please contact your SAP Concur account representative.

-### Search for user by email address
+### Search for a user by email address

 Retrieve the UUID of a User Identity Profile based on email address.